JBHi-Fi/css/README.md

-# Airbnb CSS / Sass Styleguide
+# JB Hi-Fi CSS / Sass Styleguide

 *A mostly reasonable approach to CSS and Sass*